 In 1939, Louis Baptiste Jadot died and left control of the firm to his eldest son, Louis Auguste Jadot, who had assisted in the direction of the business under his father since 1931.
 He opened and greatly developed the new export market of the United States, as well as those of Great Britain, Holland, South America and New Zealand.

 In 1954, André Gagey joined Maison Louis Jadot as assistant to Louis Auguste Jadot.
-When Louis Auguste Jadot died in 1962, survived only by his wife, André Gagey was appointed managing director of the firm.
-He had full responsibility for its operations, under Mme.
-Jadot’s ownership and direction.
-As managing director, Gagey was for nearly three decades responsible for the final decisions over selection and purchase of all grapes and wines bottled under the Jadot label, as well as the care and maintenance of the vineyards within the Jadot estate.
+After Louis Auguste’s passing in 1962, with no surviving heirs aside from his wife, André Gagey was appointed managing director.
+He took full charge of the company’s operations, working under Mme.
+Jadot’s ownership and oversight.
+Over the next three decades, Gagey oversaw the selection and purchase of all grapes and wines bottled under the Jadot label, as well as the management and upkeep of the estate’s vineyards.